Department of History

 B.A., St. John’s College (Annapolis)

-Professor Cooper is interested in intersections between culture and political economy, focusing upon gender, religion, and family life.
+Professor Cooper is interested in intersections between culture and political economy, focusing upon the intertwined histories of gender, law, health, religion, agriculture and family life.

 Awards, Fellowships, and Grants

-- Melville J. Herskovits Prize of the African Studies Association for the best book published in 2006 (Evangelical Christians in the Muslim Sahel)
+- Melville J. Herskovits Award of the African Studies Association for the best book published in 2006 (Evangelical Christians in the Muslim Sahel)

-- Finalist for the African Studies Association 1998 Herskovits Award for the best book published in 1997 in African Studies for Marriage in Maradi: Gender and Culture in a Hausa Society in Niger, 1900-1989.
-Portsmouth: Heinemann (Social History of Africa Series), 1997.
+- Finalist for the African Studies Association Herskovits Award for the best book published in 1997 (Marriage in Maradi: Gender and Culture in a Hausa Society in Niger, 1900-1989)

 - Evangelical Christians in the Muslim Sahel.
 (Indiana University Press, 2006)